echasnovski/mini.nvim/MAINTAINING.md

 - Update main README to mention new module in table of contents.
 - Update 'CHANGELOG.md' to mention introduction of new module.
 - Update 'CONTRIBUTING.md' to mention new highlight groups (if there are any).
 - Commit changes with message '(mini.xxx) NEW MODULE: initial commit.'.
-NOTE: synchronize standalone repositories prior to this commit.
+NOTE: it is cleaner to synchronize standalone repositories prior to this commit.
+- If there are new highlight groups, follow up with adding explicit support in color scheme modules.
 - Make standalone plugin:
     - Create new empty GitHub repository.
 Disable Issues and limit PRs.
-    - Create initial structure.
+    - Synchronize standalone repositories.
+It should have created new git repository with single initial commit.
+    - Make sure that all tracked files are synchronized.
 For list of tracked files see 'scripts/dual_sync.sh'.
 Initially they are 'doc/mini-xxx.txt', 'lua/mini/xxx.lua', 'LICENSE', and 'readmes/mini-xxx.md' (copied to be 'README.md' in standalone repository).
-NOTE: Modify 'README.md' to have appropriate relative links (see patch script).
+    - Make sure that 'README.md' in standalone repository has appropriate relative links (see patch script).
-    - Make initial commit and push.
+    - **Amend** initial commit and push.
-- Force update `sync` branch to point to latest commit with `git branch --force sync`.
+- Push `main` and sync dual distribution.

 ## Making stable release